 Out of their boxes, each toy stands out on its own.
 The silicone that covers each toy is smooth to the touch.
 Their buttons are front and center, molded into the body of the toy.
 The round bulb shape fits into the palm of the hand easily, holding up to the ergonomic claim.

 When it comes to cleaning these toys, I found that you need to take some extra time.
 The petals, nubs, and other crevices can cause you to miss spots if you are not careful.
 So you want to really make sure that they are clean.
-I suggest going in with something more fine like a toothbrush, paintbrush, or even cotton-tipped swab to get those nooks and crannies.
+I suggest going in with something more fine like a toothbrush, paintbrush, or even a cotton-tipped swab to get those nooks and crannies.
 Of the three, I found the Tulipa the easiest to clean.
-The Rosales was the hardest to clean because the places where you need to reach are very narrow and not flexible to get inside of them.
+The Rosales was the hardest to clean because the places where you need to reach are very narrow and not flexible to get inside them.
 Because the nubs on the Lilium are very flexible, it puts it right in the middle for ease of cleaning in my books.

 Each toy is so unique and different, so let’s break down this bouquet.